NTNU-IndEcol/BuildME/docs/archetypes/Ideal Loads Documentation_Sahin.md

     https://bigladdersoftware.com/epx/docs/8-0/engineering-reference/.

-The workflow presented here should be visited if one wants to run IDF files modeled with HVAC systems other than IDHS in the mixed-mode option on BuildME.
+The workflow presented here should be visited if one wants to run IDF files modeled with HVAC systems other than ILHS in the mixed-mode option on BuildME.
 Otherwise, the IDF files can be used by setting the cooling option in the debugging combination located at *settings.py* to"HVAC”.